 5. Do NOT jump to and call on the frequency of the last station worked.
 The DX station will

-frequency, as we on our end were continuously tuning up or down after each Q, so if one jumps
+NOT hear you because the din is total unintelligible chaos.
+Move UP or DOWN from thatfrequency, as we on our end were continuously tuning up or down after each Q, so if one jumps

 onto the last-worked frequency, we will not hear you, even if you were the only one there, as we